-The second-to-last stop on our Southeast Coast Road Trip was Miami.
-I skipped right over this part of the trip and wrote all about Cuba (see parts 1, 2, 3, and 4), but I wanted to make sure I shared about this part of our journey too.
+The second-to-last stops on our Southeast Coast Road Trip were Miami and Palm Beach, Florida.
+I skipped right over this part of the trip and wrote all about Cuba, but I wanted to make sure I shared about this part of our journey too.

 We stayed two nights in Coconut Grove.
 Our hotel did not have this view!